SamW7140/obsidian-storyteller-suite/README.md

 ## Features

-- **Character Management**: Create and manage detailed character profiles with descriptions, backstories, relationships, and custom fields
+- **Character Management**: Create and manage detailed character profiles with descriptions, backstories, relationships, custom fields, tags, and profile images

-- **Location Tracking**: Organize story locations with descriptions, history, and custom metadata
+- **Location Tracking**: Organize locations with descriptions, history, custom metadata, tags, and profile images

-- **Event Timeline**: Track story events with dates, outcomes, and character involvement
+- **Event Timeline**: Track events with dates, outcomes, involvement, tags, and profile images; open a timeline view from the command palette

+- **Plot Items (New)**: Track items/artifacts with owners, locations, associated events, custom fields, profile images, and a plot-critical bookmark flag

+- **References (New)**: Maintain miscellaneous notes with categories, tags, and optional profile images; quick create/view from the command palette

+- **Chapters & Scenes (New)**: Structure your narrative with chapters (number, summary, tags, image) and scenes (status, priority, beats, tags, image).
+Link chapters/scenes to characters, locations, events, items, and groups

-- **Gallery System**: Manage story-related images with metadata and linking
+- **Gallery System**: Manage images with titles, captions, descriptions, tags; link images to entities; upload via drag-and-drop or file picker; use images as profile pictures for entities

-- **Group Organization**: Create custom groups to organize characters, locations, and events
+- **Groups (Expanded)**: Create groups with color, description, tags, and a profile image.
+Groups can include characters, locations, events, and items

+- **Dashboard Interface**: Unified view for all entities with filtering/search across names, tags, and key fields

+- **Command Palette Actions**: Create and view commands available for every entity type, plus story utilities (open dashboard, refresh story discovery)

 - **Multi-Story Support**: Manage multiple stories with isolated data folders

-- **Dashboard Interface**: Unified view for all storytelling elements

-- **Custom Folders & One Story Mode**: Use your own folder structure for characters/locations/events/items, or enable a flat, single-story layout
+- **Custom Folders & One Story Mode**: Use your own folder structure for characters/locations/events/items/references/chapters/scenes, or enable a flat, single-story layout

 ### Getting Started